nehamishra2globallogic/oaicorebasic/charts/oai-5g-core/oai-spgwu-tiny/README.md

 # Helm Chart for OAI Serving and Packet Data Network Gateway User Plane (SPGW-U)

-The helm-charts are tested on [Minikube](https://minikube.sigs.k8s.io/docs/) and [Red Hat Openshift](https://www.redhat.com/fr/technologies/cloud-computing/openshift) 4.10 and 4.12.
+The helm-chart is tested on [Minikube](https://minikube.sigs.k8s.io/docs/) and [Red Hat Openshift](https://www.redhat.com/fr/technologies/cloud-computing/openshift) 4.10 and 4.12.
 There are no special resource requirements for SPGWU except `priviledged` flag to be true.
 Because SPGWU needs to create tunnel interface for GTP and it creates NAT rules for packets to go towards internet from N6.

 ## Introduction

 [OAI-SPGWU-TINY](https://github.com/OPENAIRINTERFACE/openair-spgwu-tiny) is the 4G CUPS S/PGWU.
 We modified it to work for 5G deployments with GTP-U extension header.

 OAI [Jenkins Platform](https://jenkins-oai.eurecom.fr/job/OAI-CN-SPGWU-TINY/) publishes every `develop` and `master` branch image of OAI-SPGWU-TINY on [docker-hub](https://hub.docker.com/r/oaisoftwarealliance/oai-spgwu-tiny) with tag `develop` and `latest` respectively.
-Apart from that you can find tags for every release `VX.X.X`
+Apart from that you can find tags for every release `VX.X.X`.
+We only publish Ubuntu 18.04/20.04/22.04 images.
+We do not publish RedHat/UBI images.
+These images you have to build from the source code on your RedHat systems or Openshift Platform.
+You can follow this [tutorial](../../../openshift/README.md) for that.

-The helm charts of OAI-SPGWU-TINY creates multiples Kubernetes resources,
+The helm chart of OAI-SPGWU-TINY creates multiples Kubernetes resources,

 1. Service
 2. Role Base Access Control (RBAC) (role and role bindings)
 3. Deployment
 4. Configmap (Contains the configuration file for SPGWU)
 5. Service account
-6. Network-attachment-defination (Optional only when multus is used)
+6. Network-attachment-definition (Optional only when multus is used)

 The directory structure